theboman/comic_scraper/readme.md

     }
 ```

-- [x] iterate thru this list taking the title of the comice and creating a directory for each
+- [x] iterate thru this list taking the title of the comic and creating a directory for each comic issue.

 ## 2nd module: scrape_page.js
 - [x] goto each issue and get list of all pages that make up each issue add this to the array of objects created